 Deductions in Salary Slip:

-The above mentioned details and allowances collectively forms yours in hand Gross salary but there are few deductions that have to be made in this gross amount before you get the net salary in your bank account.
+The above-mentioned details and allowances collectively form your in-hand Gross salary but there are few deductions that have to be made in this gross amount before you get the net salary in your bank account.
 Below are some of the deductions:

 1. Provident fund: 12 % of your basic salary gets deducted every month and deposited in your PF account.
-The same amount is contributed by your employer as mandated under law.
-But here’s one catch- There are many companies which deducts and deposits PF @12% on Rs 6500/- only as minimum amount specified under law and thus there’s no condition of 12% on complete basic.
-One may request employer to deduct his personal PF on complete basic but it is not compulsory on the part of employer to deposit the equal amount.
+The same amount is contributed by your employer as mandated under the law.
+But here’s one catch- There are many companies that deduct and deposit PF @12% on Rs 6500/- only as the minimum amount specified under the law and thus there’s no condition of 12% on complete basic.
+One may request the employer to deduct his personal PF on complete basic but it is not compulsory on the part of the employer to deposit the equal amount.
 Whatever employer deposit is shown in your CTC.

-Salary slip is an important record of your salary disbursement.
-Even from setting up of transparent compliance regime, every employer provides salary slip to its employees.
-Its better you should have a look at your salary slip in the start of financial year and make arrangements for your tax saving and also family budget of expenses and saving towards goal.
+A salary slip is an important record of your salary disbursement.
+Even from setting up of transparent compliance regime, every employer provides salary slips to its employees.
+It’s better you should have a look at your salary slip at the start of the financial year and make arrangements for your tax saving and also family budget of expenses and saving towards a goal.
 Understanding the CTC and salary break up is very important before you accept any new job.
-You should be having a clear idea on what benefits you will get or eligible for and thus make the most out of it by using it judiciously.
-If you don’t find use of any of the benefit you may request your employer to adjust as per flexible pay option plan without any compulsion on the latter.
+You should be having a clear idea on what benefits you will get or are eligible for and thus make the most out of it by using it judiciously.
+If you don’t find the use of any of the benefits you may request your employer to adjust as per the flexible pay option plan without any compulsion on the latter.